-INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS FOR THE NINE MONTH PERIOD ENDED 30 SEPTEMBER 2020 (All amounts in Euro thousands unless otherwise stated)
+INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS FOR THE SIX MONTH PERIOD ENDED 30 JUNE 2020

 VI.
 Notes to the Interim Condensed Consolidated Financial Statements

 1. GENERAL INFORMATION

 Hellenic Petroleum S.A. (the "Company" or "Hellenic Petroleum") is the parent company of Hellenic Petroleum Group (the "Group").
 The Group operates in the energy sector predominantly in Greece, South Eastern Europe and the East Mediterranean.
 The Group's activities include refining and marketing of oil products, production and marketing of petrochemical products and exploration for hydrocarbons.
 The Group also provides engineering services.
 Through its investments in DEPA Commercial S.A., DEPA Infrastructure S.A. and Elpedison B.V. the Group also operates in the natural gas sector and in the production and trading of electricity power.